Software testing is never just limited to testing just a software’s functions as there are other elements that also need to be tested.

 These are some of the most important non functional attributes that should be put under test.
 The testing is never complete until we test and pass these quality assets.

 The most common non-functional testing types are described below:

 The aim of compatibility testing is to learn how well your system works across a range of different software and hardware.
-This is an all round compatibility verification which includes testing on various browsers, OS, devices, hardware, user locales and more.
+This is an all-round compatibility verification that includes testing on various browsers, OS, devices, hardware, user locales, and more.